NHMDenmark/Mass-Digitizer/documentation/import_protocol_postProcessing.md

 # Import protocol

 - The datasets from the DigiApp come into Exported_from_app_data_files directory (N drive)
-- Path: `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\1.Exported files from App`
+- The exports go initially into `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\0.For checking` so that Chelsea to check.
+- If Chelsea needs to modify any of the spreadsheets, she saves them (so there is a copy) and changes "_original" to "_modified".
+She then moves the modified version or the original version if there have been no modifications to `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\1.Exported files from App` to be processed.
-- After a file comes into this directory and the dataset is picked up by the data manager, it needs to be post processed according to `https://github.com/NHMDenmark/Mass-Digitizer/blob/main/documentation/Postprocessing_openRefine_documentation.md`.
-It is desirable to have the Exported_from_app_data_files directory almost empty which tells us the datasets that were exported are being post-processed and imported into Specify.
+- After a file comes into the `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\1.Exported files from App` directory and the dataset is picked up by the data manager, it needs to be post processed according to `https://github.com/NHMDenmark/Mass-Digitizer/blob/main/documentation/Postprocessing_openRefine_documentation.md`.
-- Maker sure that the GREL script used in openRefine is the one which corresponds to the app release version used in the export as well as the correct date range.
+- Maker sure that the GREL script used in openRefine is the one which corresponds to the app release version used in the export.
-- Dataset is then moved to `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\2.PostProcessed_openRefine`
+- When a spreadsheet from `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\1.Exported files from App` is ready to be processed, a copy is saved and the "_original" suffix is changed to "_processed" on the copy.
+It can be moved to the next folder `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\2.PostProcessed_openRefine`.
+The original files can now be put in `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\4.Archive`
 - Upload dataset to OpenRefine
 - Identify the catalog number range of the dataset and ask the Specify team to delete those records since they are reserved.
+Please mention which collection is to be deleted from.
 The account is: specify@snm.ku.dk
 - Please mention that you are doing an import in the Specify chat in Slack.
 - Map, save and validate in Workbench - then 'import'.
 - After the post processed dataset is imported into Specify it is moved into `N:\SCI-SNM-DigitalCollections\DaSSCo\Digi App\Data\3.Imported specify`.